Jaydee8652/EspressoBatch/README.md

  Append the refcode of all local input directories to a .csv stored locally / on github

  - 2:
- Extract data from local summary files and updates a .csv stored locally / on github Intended to be run after a series of calculations have finished, inclusion in the workflow here allows the previous batch to be processed when a new one is requested.
+ Extract data from local summary files and update a .csv stored locally / on github Intended to be run after a series of calculations have finished, inclusion in the workflow here allows the previous batch to be processed when a new one is requested.
 Summary files are produced at the end of an sbatch calculation by 'post_processing.py'